JoshGangl/AppWithSettings/README.md

 - Udacity’s Android Basics - AppWithSettings

-This app implements preferences for settings using a switch.
+This app implements user settings using a switch.

 ## Lessons

-- Preferences
 - User Settings